ameyabhamare/Customer-Personality-Analysis/README.md

 - Otherwise, you can use the `streamlit run app.py` command to run the application **after** installing the Python dependencies through pip.

 ### Testing
+We have a suite of unit test that covers code within the `analysis` and `utils` Python module.
+You can easily run all the test suite using the `python run_tests.py` command which will execute the tests suites within the `tests/` folder.

+### Code health
+## Linting
+We provided a `.pylintrc` file for you to use and configure your dev environment.

 ### Questions
 We propose a tool **FitMe** that allows you to feed in your smart watch data to provide you with answer to questions